-A practical done in a group worth 30% of the module, but which is graded individually per student.
+A practical done in a group worth 40% of the module, but which is graded individually per student.

-5 Canvas tests each worth 4% throughout term (20%).
+5 Canvas tests each worth 2% throughout term (10%).

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedback: Coursework 1 (C1) - A practical done in a group worth 30% of the module, but which is graded individually per student.
+Assessment Feedback: Coursework 1 (C1) - A practical done in a group worth 40% of the module, but which is graded individually per student.
 The learning objectives of the practical on this module is to maximise your knowledge of AM by exposing you to the practical nature of 3D metal printing.
 Specifically developing your knowledge of products designed specifically for AM looks to bring out the creative side of your engineering skills guided by knowledge of the process limitations of 3D printing.
 The assignment is comprised of a report which should not be more than 10 pages (excluding appendices but including 4-5 references).
-The report can be written together as a group, but there needs to be a clear indication of the contribution of each individual student, and this is weighted at 20%.
+The report can be written together as a group, but there needs to be a clear indication of the contribution of each individual student, and this is weighted at 30%.
 To maintain the creative nature of the assignment the overall structure of the report is left free to be determined by the group, except for two sections and the appendices.
-Namely, the "Executive Summary" and the "Individual Contribution" which should be written in the individual student; sown words.
+Namely, the "Executive Summary" and the "Individual Contribution" which should be written in the individual students own words.
 In the first week after the Easter Recess on the Monday each group must present a short 5 minute/3 slide presentations on their project (5%) and the actual CAD of the component (5%).
 This will be judged and provide feedback for the assignment report.
 The assignment should be uploaded by each student to Turnitin on Canvas in PDF format by the deadline.